Czech Baroque architecture: Baroque Gothic

 The Baroque Gothic style is a unique strand of Czech High Baroque art which connects the Bohemian Radical Baroque style with Gothic elements.
 The creator and main representative of this style was the Bohemian architect Jan Santini Aichel.

 The Pilgrimage Church of Saint John of Nepomuk built in 1720s in this style by Jan Santini Aichel can be found on the UNESCO World Heritage List.

 Late Baroque and Rococo

 The late Baroque style was usual in the Crown of Bohemia during the reign of queen Maria Theresa (1740–1780).
 In that time the Rococo style occurred, which is very similar to Baroque but differs from it by its ornamental decoration.
 During her rule the Neoclassical style came to the Czech lands and after her death replaced the Baroque style.

 The examples of the late Baroque architecture (with Rococo elements) in Prague are the Archbishop's Palace or the Goltz-Kinsky Palace on the Old Town Square.
-In the style of Baroque Classicism the New Royal Palace of the Prague Castle was rebuilt by the Viennese architect Nicolo Pacassi in the second half of the 18th century.
+In the style of Baroque Classicism the New Royal Palace of the Prague Castle was rebuilt by the Viennese architect Nicolò Pacassi in the second half of the 18th century.